For many IoT projects, relying on the cloud for data storage and analysis is inefficient has many limitations, including:

 - Broadband Limitations: The growth of data volumes and IoT devices exceeds the speed by which broadband infrastructure can be extended.
 This puts a hard limit on the growth of applications depending on the cloud.

-- High Cloud Costs: The more data is sent to the cloud and stored in the cloud, the more the cloud costs.
-Many companies find costs for cloud applications are higher than expected.
+- High Cloud Costs: The more data is sent to the cloud and stored there, the higher the cloud costs.
+Unfortunately cloud costs scale rather quickly and many companies find costs for cloud applications are higher than expected.

 What to look for in an IoT Database for the Edge